-- A leased line is normally delivered on fibre optic cabling (known as Fibre Ethernet).
+A leased line is normally delivered on fibre optic cabling (known as Fibre Ethernet).
 However, where there is no fibre or where budget is limited, it is often possible to get a copper-based connection EFM (Ethernet First Mile) or FTTC Ethernet.
 FTTC stands for ‘Fibre to The Cabinet.
-The connection is copper into your building and this runs to a nearby fibre cabinet where then connection is then Fibre back to the BT Exchange.
-We have a very helpful web pages that explains all the different types of internet connection you can get – see here – types of internet connections.
+The connection is copper into your building and this runs to a nearby fibre cabinet where the connection is then Fibre back to the BT Exchange.

 Broadband – so what does that actually mean?

 Let us clear this up.
 Broadband is a much over-used term.

 It was originally meant to mean a FAST connection.
 However, when people talk about it these days, they often mean ADSL (Asymmetric Subscriber Line) which is basically the products you hear about on TV (BT Infinity, SKY, Virgin Media, Talk Talk, Plusnet).
 So this tends to cost are little as £ 5 per month or as much as £ 60.
 It needs a normal phone line and home users all tend to have this type of connection.

 Can a business work effectively using just broadband?

 How many users are using it?
 If it’s more than 10 then we would expect a business to have something better like a leased line (FTTC Ethernet, EFM or a Fibre Ethernet).
 Especially if they are using cloud-based services (such as Hosted Microsoft Exchange).

 Why do we hear so much about Broadband in adverts?

 Simple…… TV.
 Sky, Virgin Media and BT Retail want your TV business as that is where they make their money.